FallibleInc/security-guide-for-developers/security-checklist.md

 - [ ] Do not leave the DEBUG mode on.
 In some frameworks, DEBUG mode can give access full-fledged REPL or shells or expose critical data in error messages stacktraces.
 - [ ] Be prepared for bad actors & DDOS - use [Cloudflare](https://www.cloudflare.com/ddos/).
 - [ ] Set up monitoring for your systems, and log stuff (use [New Relic](https://newrelic.com/) or something like that).
 - [ ] If developing for enterprise customers, adhere to compliance requirements.
 If AWS S3, consider using the feature to [encrypt data](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
-If using AWS EC2, consider using the feature to use encrypted volumes (even boot volumes can be encypted now).
+If using AWS EC2, consider using the feature to use encrypted volumes (even boot volumes can be encrypted now).

 ##### PEOPLE
 - [ ] Set up an email (e.g. security@coolcorp.io) and a page for security researchers to report vulnerabilities.